 Tips for success with re-building your GFA-565 circuit board… in no particular order…

-I am happy to answer questions about your repair, but before you contact me, please do read up as much as you can on the repair of the GFA-565.
+I want as many people to succeed with their repairs, and I am happy to answer questions about the board itself, to clear up any confusion about what goes where and such, but I’m sorry I cannot help you actually troubleshoot your amplifier.
+Please do read up as much as you can on the repair of the GFA-565.
 There are many edifying discussion threads on the topic at DIYAUDIO.COM.
 This one and this one in particular.
 It’s a lot of reading, but you’ll find important tips that may save you time and hassle.

 Go slow, it’s faster.